 Many students involved in traveling sports and other clubs miss an immense amount of class time if they are enrolled in a traditional school model.
 This type of program can allow a family the freedom through various types of instruction (i.e., video) to explore the United States.
 The online learning programs offer access to quality education with the freedom to continue doing what they love without family sacrifices.
 Online students involved in these extracurricular activities have the same access to their academic institutions and materials at midnight on the east coast as they do at noon on the west coast.

-It is no surprise, but there is a great deal of educational inequity in the United States and around the world.
-The best schools are typically attended by those who are of a higher social class, aka; they have more money.
-This same concept applies to those who have the best technology(i.e., computers, iPad, tablets, etc.).
+It is no surprise, but there is a great deal of educational inequity in the United States and worldwide.
+Those of a higher social class typically attend the best schools, aka; they have more money.
+This same concept applies to those with the best technology(i.e., computers, iPad, tablets, etc.).
 Schools that have more money have more technology and better resources.

-Students of lower socioeconomic status will likely go to schools that do not have the most updated materials and lower teacher retention rates.
+Students of lower socioeconomic status will likely go to schools with the most updated materials and lower teacher retention rates.
 Further, many public schools in lower-income neighborhoods have high crime rates, making coming to school a place of survival rather than a place of learning.

-Online education benefits students in places with lower achievement rates to have access to quality online education, quality educators, and the opportunity for college-level classes that will equitably prepare them for higher-level institutions.
+Online education benefits students in places with lower achievement rates to access quality online education, quality educators, and the opportunity for college-level classes that will equitably prepare them for higher-level institutions.

 Among the cons of online learning is that there is simply a challenge in getting creative with the learning environment when all of your students are indifferent home environment.
-Many charter schools teach courses online entirely, but they can meet every so often because they serve students in a particular state.
+Many charter schools teach courses online entirely.
+However, they can meet every so often because they serve students in a particular state.
 But with everyday learning, those group projects, discussions, and interactions take on a different appearance.